Acharavadee Wongsakon: Controversy

 Acharavadee Wongsakon's voice of Buddhist morality has made her a controversial figure in Thailand.
-Acharavadee, publicly criticized some of Thai Buddhist clergy for not adhering to the strict Buddhist practices and conduct.
+Acharavadee has publicly criticized some of Thai Buddhist clergy for not adhering to the strict Buddhist practices and conduct.
 This led to Acharavadee being disparaged by the media and by some of the male dominated Buddhist establishment.
 Thai culture prohibits women from criticizing monks, even if the criticism if well founded.
 The Thai Media have accused Acharavadee of acting superior towards monks and alleged that Acharavadee's monk students have bowed to their female teacher.
 The act of a Thai monk bowing to any female is considered taboo.

 Acharavadee's Techo Vipassana Meditation technique has also been criticised by the media.
 Acharavadee's detractors argue that Acharvadee's Techo Vipassana meditation is not mentioned by name in any Buddhist historical accounts and they argue that this should disqualify the Techo technique and discredit her, from teaching this method.
 Some have labeled Acharvadee's Techo Vipassana mediation centers as a cult.

 Acharavadee's critics were silenced, when the National Office of Buddhism investigated and later endorsed Acharvadee Wongsakon and her foundation, the Knowing Buddha Organization.